St Adamnan's Church, Lonan

 St Adamnan's Church (also known as "Lonan Old Church" and originally known in Manx as Keeill ny-Traie, or "the chapel by the shore") is the former parish church of Lonan in the Isle of Man.
 The church is situated in an isolated position, surrounded by open farmland on the eastern coast of the island, between Groudle Glen and Baldrine.
 The eastern (and oldest) part of the church has been restored, but it is otherwise in a ruinous, though well-tended, condition.
-St Adamnan was the Abbot of Iona between 679 and 704.
+Adomnán was the Abbot of Iona Abbey between 679 and 704.

 Early history

 The site on which the church stands is of ancient religious significance.
 The church yard contains Celtic crosses, the oldest of which dates backs to the 5th century AD - evidence of an early keeill.
 In about 1190, King Reginald of the Isle of Man gave a grant of the land of Escadala, in the Isle of Man to St Bees Priory, in Cumbria.
 It is likely that the site of the church was included in the grant, to which fact its subsequent reconstruction and selection as the parish church (despite its remoteness) are attributable.